 Brad Moses was one of two men given Narcan and hospitalized on July 30 after sheriff's deputies were called to his home, Sheriff Todd Hood said.

 Through his brother, Moses issued a statement refuting he was hospitalized for drug use, stating he was treated on July 30 for acute kidney failure due to dehydration and alcohol use.

-Deputies and medical personnel responded to the home of Assistant District Attorney Bradley J. Moses at around 9 p.m. on July 30 for a possible overdose and a report that two people were unconscious and unresponsive, the sheriff's office said in a statement Friday afternoon.
+Deputies and medical personnel responded to Moses' home around 9 p.m. on July 30 for a possible overdose and a report that two people were unconscious and unresponsive, the sheriff's office said in a statement Friday afternoon.

 A sample of a substance found during a search of the home tested positive for fentanyl, an opioid that is far stronger than heroin, the sheriff's office said.

-"The Madison County Sheriff’s Office responded and is completing its investigation," Gabor said.
+"The Madison County Sheriff’s Office responded and is completing its investigation," Gabor said in a statement released Friday.
 "One of the individuals involved was a member of the District Attorney’s Office.
-He is completing a Family Leave application to address a personal problem and has offered his resignation; which will be accepted.”
+He is completing a Family Leave application to address a personal problem and has offered his resignation; which will be accepted.